Skip to content

 Hardware overview

-Blecon tracking is built on two types of physical hardware: devices (the tags and beacons you attach to things) and hotspots (the receivers that detect them).
-Together they give the platform the raw signal data it needs to calculate positions — with no configuration needed on the devices themselves.
+Blecon tracking is built on two types of physical hardware: tags (the small BLE tags you attach to assets) and hotspots (the receivers that detect them).
+Together they give the platform the raw signal data it needs to calculate positions.
+No configuration is needed on the tags themselves.

-Once detected, devices appear in Blecon Track as assets — named, trackable items with position history, alert rules, and zone assignments.
+Once detected, tags appear in Blecon Track as assets: named, trackable items with position history, alert rules, and zone assignments.
 The hardware does the sensing; Track does the monitoring.

-Devices are the Bluetooth beacons, smart labels, and sensors you attach to the assets you want to track.
+Tags are the small BLE trackers, smart labels, and sensors you attach to the assets you want to track.
 They broadcast Bluetooth signals that hotspots detect.
-Blecon supports a wide range of device types — from reusable Smart Beacons with environmental sensors to ultra-thin disposable Smart Labels for item-level tracking.
+Blecon supports a wide range of tag types, from reusable tags with environmental sensors to ultra-thin disposable Smart Labels for item-level tracking.

-Devices are passive — they don't need configuration, pairing, or network connectivity.
+Tags are passive: they need no configuration, pairing, or network connectivity.
 They communicate over BLE, hotspots relay the signals, and the cloud handles everything else.
-Because there's no pairing, hotspots don't need to know about specific devices — they simply forward all signals and the cloud decides what's relevant.
+Because there's no pairing, hotspots don't need to know about specific tags; they simply forward all signals and the cloud decides what's relevant.

-See Supported devices for the full range of device types and hardware partners.
+See Supported tags for the full range of tag types and hardware partners.

 Hotspots

-Hotspots are the receivers that detect device signals and relay them to the Blecon cloud.
+Hotspots are the receivers that detect tag signals and relay them to the Blecon cloud.
 There are two types:

-• Mobile hotspots — Phones, tablets, laptops, hardware hubs, or vehicles with the Blecon Agent installed.
+• Mobile hotspots: Phones, tablets, laptops, hardware hubs, or vehicles with the Blecon Agent installed.
 The Agent runs automatically in the background.
-Deploy coverage overnight by pushing it to devices your workers already carry — zero hardware, zero extra cost.
+Deploy coverage overnight by pushing it to phones your workers already carry, with zero hardware and zero extra cost.

 You control exactly where your coverage goes.
 Mix fixed and mobile hotspots to match your environment, and reshape coverage at any time.